-The Ford Foundation for Social Justice’s headquarters is a historic landmark in New York City designed by Kevin Roche (Kevin Roche John Dinkeloo Associates) and completed in 1967.
+The Ford Foundation Center for Social Justice’s headquarters is a historic landmark in New York City designed by Kevin Roche (Kevin Roche John Dinkeloo Associates) and completed in 1967.
 The building contains approximately 200,000 square feet of offices, conference rooms, food facilities, and parking for around 250 staff.
-The building’s signature feature (also on the historic […] … Read More
+The building’s signature feature (also on the […] … Read More

-The Ford Foundation for Social Justice’s headquarters is a historic landmark in New York City designed by Kevin Roche (Kevin Roche John Dinkeloo Associates) and completed in 1967.
+The Ford Foundation Center for Social Justice’s headquarters is a historic landmark in New York City designed by Kevin Roche (Kevin Roche John Dinkeloo Associates) and completed in 1967.
 The building contains approximately 200,000 square feet of offices, conference rooms, food facilities, and parking for around 250 staff.
 The building’s signature feature (also on the historic register) is a twelve-story, 5,290-square foot, 160-foot high, glass-walled atrium open to the public.
 The Atrium’s garden, initially designed by The Office of Dan Kiley, was the first Atrium of its kind in the US.
 It has a thirteen-foot grade change from 42nd to 43rd Street.
 To best accommodate this dramatic change, Kiley’s design provided pathways at three levels and stairways which served as a throughway.

 Due to the Atrium’s environment, Kiley’s design was imagined and installed as a temperate New England forest.
 To pay homage to the northeastern landscape, Kiley conceived a more organic planting design than what appeared in his usual modernist work.
 His experimental plant selections included over 40 trees, 1,000 shrubs, and 22,000 vines and groundcover.
 He used the plants’ bloom sequences to mimic nature and seasonality.
 His tree selections allotted open sightlines from 42nd Street to 43rd Street for light penetration while also complementing the Atrium´s monumental scale and creating an intimate garden experience.
 The understory provided color, fragrance, and texture.
 The main tree species, Magnolia, Eucalyptus, and Cryptomeria, were chosen for their presence and form.
 Jacaranda and Pyrus were used to enhance the space through color and texture.
 Ferns and grasses were used to create patterns like dappled light on a forest floor.